Contact Anne Clarkson, firstname.lastname@example.org, 608-206-6317

-“Being present” or “mindful” is a goal many people set for the new year.
-These terms might call to mind yoga or meditation, but did you know that mindfulness can also enhance parenting?
+“Being present” or “mindful” is a goal many people set for themselves.
+While mindfulness might call to mind yoga or meditation, it can also be a tool to enhance your parenting skills.

 Anne Clarkson, University of Wisconsin-Extension digital parenting education specialist, says mindfulness and parenting go hand-in-hand.
 “Mindfulness is very simply learning to pause and be thoughtful before acting.
 Much of the best parenting happens when parents pause and think about how to act in response to their children,” she says.

 Scholars of mindfulness typically define the practice as the act of paying attention to the present moment without being judgmental.
 As a parent, this may mean noticing and commenting on your child’s actions without describing them as good or bad.
-For example, a parent might say, “I see that your coat is on the floor,” rather than “I hate that you never hang up your coat.”
+For example, a parent might say, “I see that your coat is on the floor,” rather than “I hate it when you don’t hang up your coat.”

 When parents maintain a non-judgmental perspective, children feel heard and understood.
 Mindful parents are aware of how they feel in a specific moment, but they also remain aware of how their children feel.
 When both parent and child are calm, solutions to parenting challenges may be clearer.